-“Criticism is the only reliable form of autobiography," Oscar Wilde said, because it tells you more about the psychology of the critic than the people he or she criticizes.
+As Oscar Wilde once said, “Criticism is the only reliable form of autobiography."
+It tells you more about the psychology of the critic than the people he or she criticizes.
 Astute professionals can formulate a viable diagnostic hypothesis just from hearing someone's criticisms.

 Criticism is also the first of John Gottman’s famous Four Horsemen of the Apocalypse, which he has used to predict divorce with over 90 percent accuracy.
 It's the most apocryphal, as the other three tend to follow from it—stonewalling, defensive, and contemptuous partners almost invariably feel criticized.

 Criticism is destructive to relationships when it is: